micro-nova/AmpliPi/docs/manuals/streamer/INSTALLATION.md

 ### From the App

 Here, we give a basic rundown of the app.
-For more detail please refer to our blog by scanning the QR code at the start of the manual or by going to https://www.amplipi.com/blog where you can find more detailed articles on how to use the app or use third-party integrations such as Nice (formerly ELAN) and more.
+For more detail, please refer to our blog by scanning the QR code at the start of the manual or by going to https://www.amplipi.com/blog where you can find more detailed articles on how to use the app or use third-party integrations such as Nice (formerly ELAN) and more.

 1. Click the plus (+) icon and select a stream
   - The Groove Salad - InternetRadio stream comes preconfigured (needs an internet connection).